Radiology - Ultrasound

 - Some ultrasounds, such as endovascular ultrasound imaging, take pictures from inside of your body.
 They involve inserting a long, flexible tube called a catheter into your blood vessels.
 The catheter has a tiny ultrasound transducer attached at the end.

 Preparing for an Ultrasound

 Most ultrasound exams don't require special preparation, but some do.
 Be sure to follow any special instructions your doctor gives you in preparation for your exam.
-Your doctor may advise you not to eat or drink for 12 hours before your ultrasound, or to have a full bladder for the procedure.
 In some cases, no preparation is necessary.